The Whirling Dervishes (band)

-Whirling Dervishes are an American alternative rock band from Westfield, New Jersey.
-Formed in 1981 initially as Johnny Bravo and his Whirling Dervishes, the band shortened its name in 1983 to Whirling Dervishes.
+The Whirling Dervishes are an American alternative rock band from Westfield, New Jersey.
+Formed in 1981 as Johnny Bravo and his Whirling Dervishes, the band shortened its name in 1983 to Whirling Dervishes.
 Their sound has been described as a combination of Roxy Music, The Stooges, Nine Inch Nails and The Wonderstuff.

 Career

 Dazzo, Ardrey, Paola and Siegel met while attending Westfield High School while Heer and Bryan studied at neighboring Union Catholic High School.
 All performed in various bands during those formative years, except for Dazzo who served as roadie for Ardrey's group, the Shattered Five.

 The band is known for its dark pop songs and benefitted greatly from airplay on WHTG-FM in Eatontown, New Jersey, which helped popularize the group at the Jersey Shore and beyond.
 The band toured the East Coast during the mid-1980s through the early 1990s, but performed most frequently at rock clubs in the New York and New Jersey area such as Stone Pony, Brighton Bar, The Limelight, Danceteria, CBGB, China Club, Kat Club, Fastlane, Court Tavern, the Melody, the Roxy, and the Green Parrot.

 The original line-up, Bob Ardrey (guitar, vocals), Don Dazzo (lead vocals), Dan Paola (guitar, vocals), Billy Siegel (keyboards, vocals, producer), Jerry Heer (bass) and John Bryan (drums, percussion), remained together until Ardrey's death in 2024.
 They have also worked with engineer Alan Douches, known for his engineering and mastering skills with Aerosmith, Steve Taylor and George Benson.